-HSAM 490 Health Services 4 This course provides a hands-on educational

-Administration Internship and clinical experience within healthcare

-II settings such as hospitals, clinics, long-term

-care facilities, and doctor's offices.
-A

-minimum of 120 hours is required in a

-clinical setting.

-Elective courses: Min nimum of 11 courses, 33 cred it hours

-IDIS 215 Nutrition in Health Science 3 This course provides students with content

-related to principles of nutrition; therapeutic

-nutrition of specific clinical disorders and

-IDIC 240 Madical Tarrainalant 2

-ID15 240 Medical Terminology 3 The course introduces students to common modical terms in health care.
-Students loom

-neulcal terms in health care.
-Students learn

-specific to the human body systems

-standardized medical abbreviations

-acronyms, and meanings associated with

-these systems.
-Basic examination procedures

-and positions, common blood, urinalysis lab,

-and diagnostic tests are included.

-ACCT 211 Principles of Accounting 3 This course focuses on accounting principles,

-conventions, and concepts underlying

-financial reporting.
-Emphasis is placed on the

-accumulation of financial data, the processes

-of organizing it for presentation, and its use

-by managers for decision-making.

-ECON 211 Introduction to 3 This course is a study of the basic

-Macroeconomics macroeconomic concepts, economic

-institutions, and tools of analysis used in

-understanding the problems of inflation and

-unemployment, and the effects of fiscal and

-monetary policies on economic stability and growth

-ECON 212 Introduction to 3 This course is a study of how the price of a

-Microeconomics 5 product or a resource is determined under

-whereeeononnes various market structures how an economy's

-resources are allocated, and how factor

-incomes are determined.
-Current problems in

-domestic and international economics are

-explored.

-MGMT 440 Business Strategy and 3 This course examines processes by which

-Policy organizations, especially profit-seeking

-businesses, scan and adapt to their

-environments.
-Issues to be examined include

-the planning function, development of goals

-and objectives, assessment of requisite

-organizational competencies, appropriate

-structure, and related issues of strategy,

-policy and competitive posture.

-MGMT 344 Organizational Behavior 3 This course focuses on the managerial

-analysis of human behavior in organizations,

-theory and application to appa studies and real

-situations.
-Topics include motivation

-nercention communication leadership

-nower and negotiations, group behavior

-organizational culture and change.
+HSAM 490 Health Services Administration Internship 4 This course provides a hands-on educational and clinical experience within healthcare П settings such as hospitals, clinics, long-term care facilities, and doctor's offices.
+A minimum of 120 hours is required in a clinical setting.
+Elective courses: Min nimum of 11 courses, 33 cred it hours IDIS 215 Nutrition in Health Science 3 This course provides students with content related to principles of nutrition; therapeutic nutrition of specific clinical disorders and current consumer nutrition related issues.
+IDIS 240 Medical Terminology 3 The course introduces students to common medical terms in health care.
+Students learn principles of medical word building and terms specific to the human body systems, standardized medical abbreviations, acronyms, and meanings associated with these systems.
+Basic examination procedures and positions, common blood, urinalysis lab, and diagnostic tests are included.
+ACCT 211 Principles of Accounting 3 This course focuses on accounting principles, conventions, and concepts underlying financial reporting.
+Emphasis is placed on the accumulation of financial data, the processes of organizing it for presentation, and its use by managers for decision-making.
+ECON 211 Introduction to Macroeconomics 3 This course is a study of the basic macroeconomic concepts, economic institutions, and tools of analysis used in understanding the problems of inflation and unemployment, and the effects of fiscal and monetary policies on economic stability and growth.
+ECON 212 Introduction to Microeconomics 3 This course is a study of how the price of a product, or a resource is determined under various market structures, how an economy's resources are allocated, and how factor incomes are determined.
+Current problems in domestic and international economics are explored.
+MGMT 440 Business Strategy and Policy 3 This course examines processes by which organizations, especially profit-seeking businesses, scan and adapt to their environments.
+Issues to be examined include the planning function, development of goals and objectives, assessment of requisite organizational competencies, appropriate structure, and related issues of strategy, policy and competitive posture.
+MGMT 344 Organizational Behavior 3 This course focuses on the managerial analysis of human behavior in organizations, with special emphasis on organizational theory and application to case studies and real situations.
+Topics include motivation, perception, communication, leadership, power and negotiations, group behavior, organizational culture and change.